 Please note these requirements do not apply to industrially-zoned properties, nor do they apply to businesses engaged in properly-permitted vehicle repair unless such vehicles are outside of a structure in a state of repair for 60+ days.
 They also do not apply to any property upon which the vehicles are contained within a properly-permitted, fully-enclosed structure.

 Yes; see Sec.
 23-5.2.2(3) of the Zoning Ordinance.
 Generally speaking, residential fences cannot exceed 10 feet in height, except in the front yard where the limit is 4 feet.
 Under typical circumstances, zoning approval is not needed for fences, nor is there a requirement that the “pretty” side of a fence face a certain direction.
 Barbed or electrified fences have special restrictions.
+Corner lots have special "sight distance" restrictions at the intersection of the streets.
 Property owners are encouraged to contact Zoning staff with any fence-related questions.

 Official plats of properties are recorded in the Records Department of the Spotsylvania County Circuit Court located at 9107 Judicial Center Ln, Spotsylvania, VA, 22553.
 Not all properties will necessarily have a plat or survey of their current boundaries.
 If you need a current survey of your property, you should contact a private surveyor or engineer.
 The County does not survey property.